Reviews You Can Rely On

 Waterproof Material Pertex Shield

-Other options we tested offer an extensive feature set, but these gloves only have a nose wipe and a keeper clip.
-Though that might not seem like much, we found these are the only features we really need in the backcountry.
-The gloves are also surprisingly durable, given their soft leather construction.
+Compared to other options we tested that offer extensive feature sets, these gloves are pretty minimal, with only a nose wipe and a keeper clip.
+That might not seem like much, but to be honest, we found these are the only features we really need in the backcountry, and we appreciate saving on weight.
+Our lead tester, ski guide Jeff Dobronyi, says, “These are my go-to gloves for nearly every day of the winter in the backcountry.”
+They are also surprisingly durable, given their soft leather construction.
 Usually, our professional testers burn through leather gloves quickly, but these gloves are still going strong after an extensive test period.
+The Hestra Ergo Grip Active is a similar glove with even less insulation, and we know plenty of people who ski the backcountry with the Flylow Ridge.
+If you are looking for good dexterity for the backcountry but a bit more warmth, the Black Diamond Legend is a good choice.

 Read more: Black Diamond Tour review